 Here at Thornton Jones we have a highly skilled and experienced Private Client team who are able to help with the setting up of a Lasting Power of Attorney or, as detailed above, can help with the clarification of an attorney’s role or a reporting to the Office of the Public Guardian.

-Call us at any of our three offices for a FREE consultation and to arrange an appointment.
+You can contact us here, or you can call us at any of our three offices for a FREE consultation and to arrange an appointment.

 ☎️ Call our Wakefield office on 01924 290 029